isabella232/mimosa/README.md

     gcloud endpoints services deploy openapi/openapi-mimosa.yaml

-If you see this error:
+When you see this error:

     Serverless ESP expects ENDPOINTS_SERVICE_NAME in environment variables.

-Then deploy again but this time specifying the ENDPOINTS_SERVICE_NAME env var:
+The endpoints are deployed, but we need to deploy the cloud run container again but this time we are specifying the ENDPOINTS_SERVICE_NAME env var for it:

     gcloud beta run deploy mimosa-esp \
     --image="gcr.io/endpoints-release/endpoints-runtime-serverless:1" \